dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 ## Data sources

-We have gathered 420 dataset from various sources, collected from:
+We have gathered 416 dataset from various sources, collected from (see [data table](https://www.authorea.com/users/87737/articles/120109/master/file/data.csv) and [data descriptor](https://www.authorea.com/users/87737/articles/120109/master/file/datadescriptor.csv):

 - Geology ITB
 - Center of Geological Research and Development
 - Other sources and own testing for verification (specifically for dataset from West Java Province)

-The preliminary result is a dataset with 420 rows and 66 columns.
+The preliminary result is a dataset with 416 rows and 66 columns.
 We managed to collect hot water samples consists of:

 - major elements
 - trace elements